EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 It is recommended to join the [dteam VO](https://wiki.egi.eu/wiki/Dteam_vo) at the [dteam Registration](https://voms2.hellasgrid.gr:8443/voms/dteam/) page.
 You should request group membership for `/dteam` and `/dteam/YOUR_NGI`.
 The dteam group manager will then be notified and review your application.
+The membership to dteam VO is possible only by using a X09 personal certificate and it is useful to test the RCs and to debug related issues.

 ### Requesting GOCDB access